MindscapeHQ/raygun4js/README.md

 ## Release History

+- 1.14.0 - Add wrapAsynchronousCallbacks option for disabling wrapping of setTimeout/setInterval callbacks
 - 1.13.1 - Provide querystrings from AngularJS too (hash in URL broke previous logic); fix stacktrace bug from Firefox that caused source maps to not be processed correctly
 - 1.13.0 - Added anonymous user tracking, enabled by default
          - Errors in third-party scripts (not hosted on origin domain) are now stopped from being sent correctly (flag still must be set true)